-Well #3, 1 susceptibility factor was rated high, 4 were rated medium, and 7 were rated low http://des.nh.gov/organization/divisions/water/dwgb/dwspp/dwsap.htm.
+Well #3, 1 susceptibility factor was rated high, 4 were rated medium, and 7 were rated low (con't on next page)

-Note: This information is over 10 years old and includes information that was current at the time the report was completed.
+Note: This information is 20 years old and includes information that was current at the time the report was completed.
 Therefore, some of the ratings might be different if updated to reflect current information.
+Well #4 did not exist at the time of the assessment so there is no data on that well.
 At the present time, DES has no plans to update this data.

 The complete Assessment Report is available for review at Waterville ValleyWater System Office.
-For more information, call Rob Burhoe Jr. @ 236-4730, or visit the DES Drinking Water Source Assessment website at
+For more information, call Rob Burhoe Jr. @ 236-4730, or visit the DES Drinking Water Source Assessment website at http://des.nh.gov/organization/divisions/water/dwgb/dwspp/dwsap.htm.